Heimaey: Eldfell

-At 01:00 on 23 January 1973, a volcanic eruption of the mountain Eldfell began on Heimaey.
-The ground on Heimaey started to quake and fissures formed.
-The fissures grew to 1600 m in length, and lava began to erupt.
-Lava sprayed into the air from the fissures.
-Volcanic ash was blown to sea.
-Later, the situation deteriorated.
+On 23 January 1973, a volcanic eruption of the mountain Eldfell began on Heimaey.
+The ground started to quake and fissures formed and began to erupt.
 When the fissures closed, the eruption converted to a concentrated lava flow that headed toward the harbour.
-The winds changed, and half a million cubic metres of ash blew on the town.
-During the night, the 5,000 inhabitants of the island were evacuated, mostly by fishing boats, as almost the entire fishing fleet was in dock.
+Half a million cubic metres of ash blew on the town.
+During the night, the 5,000 inhabitants of the island were evacuated, mostly by fishing boats.

 The encroaching lava flow threatened to destroy the harbour.
 The eruption lasted until 3 July.
 Icelanders sprayed the lava with six million tons of cold seawater, causing some to solidify and much to be diverted, thus saving the harbour.
 During the eruption, half of the town was crushed and the island expanded in length.
 The eruption increased the area of Heimaey from 11.2 km2 to 13.44 km2.
 Only one man died in the eruption.
 The eruption is described by John McPhee in his book The Control of Nature.